hfroy519/capstone-project/Introduction.md

 in Chicago.
 They'd like to get a recommendation for which neighborhood in Amsterdam is most similar to each neighborhood in Chicago.

-In order to help the group make more informed decisions, I will use the four square data for each of the cities to retrieve venue type data and calculate a Pearson Correlation for each neighborhood pair based on similarity of venue type.
+In order to help the group make more informed decisions, I will use the four square data for each of the cities to retrieve venue type data and calculate a value for each neighborhood pair based on similarity of venue type.
+I will then return the Amsterdam neighborhood that is most similar to each Chicago neighborhood.